 - People with heart disease often benefit from statins

-- People without heart disease rarely benefit from statins
+- People without heart disease are less likely to benefit from statins

-Those who are prescribed statins without any known heart disease should ask their doctor whether this is based on outdated cholesterol reference numbers or the new risk calculations.
-And if it is the latter you should, as an LCHF eater, have your risk adjusted to your HDL number before treatment is considered.
+Those who are prescribed statins without any known heart disease should ask their doctor whether this is based on older population-based cholesterol reference numbers or the newer risk calculations.
+And if it is the latter you should, as an LCHF eater, ask about having your risk adjusted to your HDL number before making a final decision.
 Otherwise the chance of benefit may be small compared to the risk of side effects.

 Finally, of course we mustn’t forget that pills are only one way to impact your risk of heart disease.
-Of course, you can impact it at least as much with lifestyle changes.
+You can also significantly impact it with lifestyle changes.

-In the end, your risk is hopefully so low that statins would be completely unnecessary.
+In the end, you may improve your health so much that statins would be completely unnecessary.